 Most cell phone providers allow SMS and MMS text messages to be sent to e-mail addresses by default.
 A “Smart” phone such as an iPhone, Blackberry or Android allows a user to send email, which is also fine to do.

-The primary way for customers to request services will remain through the Building Services SAPweb page, but this new method allows our customers to report things as they see them.
+The primary way for customers to request services is through Atlas, but this new method allows our customers to report things as they see them.

 Note: *Messaging and data rates may apply.
 Check with your carrier for more information.

 Frequently Asked Questions